KevinVerre/kevins-guide-to-git/README.txt

     --staged and --cached do the same thing.
 Both show you which changes to your repository have been added to the staging area.
 Meaning, these changes have been selected to be part of the next commit

 git checkout -
-    The dash argument will checkout the previous branch you were on before
+    The dash argument will checkout the previous branch you were on before your current branch.
+(Similar to how `cd -` changes your directory to the previous one you were in.)

 git init “foldername"
 git status